 Many individual builders will allow you to customize some or all of a ukulele’s design.
 Going “full custom” isn’t cheap, but if you’ve got money to burn it’s a great way to get the ukulele of your dreams.

-My Thoughts on Ukulele Prices
+Final Thoughts on Ukulele Prices

 My advice it to buy the best ukulele you can comfortably afford.